chiggum/pyLDLE/README.md

 - Please refer to the notebook corresponding to one of the example on how to use LDLE on your dataset.

 <a id="1">[1]</a>
 D. Kohli, A. Cloninger and G. Mishne.
-"LDLE: Low Distortion Local Eigenmaps." arXiv preprint arXiv:2101.11055 (2021).
+LDLE: Low Distortion Local Eigenmaps. <em>arXiv preprint arXiv:2101.11055 (2021)</em>.